 This was one of the best places I’ve been to on earth.
 And I’ve been to a Greggs.

-We hired a little a golf buggy for the week to explore with, as the buses go around the island about once every hour and aren’t very consistent.
-We found beaches, coves, our own little private spots all around the island, everyday was new ‘ooh let’s have a gander at that area” vibe.
-It only took 40 mins to drive round the entire island so if you ain’t a fan of one area just shirt to the next.
+We hired a little a golf buggy for the week to explore with.
+As the buses go around the island about once every hour and aren’t very consistent.
+We found beaches, coves, our own little private spots all around the island.
+Every day was new ‘ooh let’s have a gander at that area’ vibe.
+It only took 40 mins to drive round the entire island.
+So if you ain’t a fan of one area just shift to the next.

-We trekked up the hill to main view point in the middle of the island, which they say you need a guide for, yu don’t it’s bollocks.
+We trekked up the hill to main view point in the middle of the island.
+Which they say you need a guide for, you don’t it’s bollocks.
 It took about an hour and was definitely a highlight of this place.
 The views were 360 stunning.
 It’s not a tough trek by any means.
 Just park up and go for it.